Welcome to the Health Office!

 Allergies are a concern at our school.
 We have children attending school who have severe reactions to peanuts, tree nuts, dairy products, soy, eggs, wheat and shellfish.
 We also have students with bee sting allergies and allergies to latex.

-Due of these allergies there are certain precautions that are taken at school.
-We ask that children not share food with one another at snack time or in the cafeteria.
+- We ask that children not share food with one another at snack time or in the cafeteria.

-If your child has a severe food allergy, it is important to have the allergy documented in the Nurses Office, so we can help prevent an allergic reaction at school.
+If your child has a severe food allergy, it is important to have the allergy documented in the Health Office, so we can help prevent an allergic reaction at school.
 It is also important to talk to your child about his/her allergens and what foods to avoid at school.
 A safe snack may be sent to school for classroom celebrations if you prefer.

 With everyone working together, we can help each child have an enjoyable experience at our school.